nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 ### Licklider Transmission Protocol (LTP)

-#### **Build**
+#### Building LTP

-To build LTP:

-1. Make sure that the "ici" component of ION has been built for the platform on which you plan to run LTP.
+Make sure that the "ici" component of ION has been built for the platform on which you plan to run LTP.

-2. Edit the Makefile in **ion/ltp**:
+Edit the Makefile in **ion/ltp**:\

 - As for ici, make sure PLATFORMS is set to the name of the platform on which you plan to run LTP.
-- Set OPT to the directory containing the bin, lib, include, etc. directories where the ici package is installed (for example:
+- Set OPT to the directory containing the bin, lib, include, etc. directories where the ici package is installed (for example: /usr/local).
-  /usr/local).

-3. Then:
+Then run:

 ```bash
 cd ion/ltp